vueuse/schema-org/docs/schema/recipe.md

    */
   comment?: IdReference[]
   /**
-   * An integer value of the number of comments associated with the article.
+   * An integer value of the number of comments associated with the recipe.
    */
   commentCount?: number
   /**
-   * An integer value of the number of words in the article.
+   * An integer value of the number of words in the recipe.
    */
   wordCount?: number
   /**
-   * An array of keywords which the article has (e.g., ["cats","dogs","cake"]).
+   * An array of keywords which the recipe has (e.g., ["cats","dogs","cake"]).
    */
   keywords?: string[]
   /**
-   * An array of category names which the article belongs to (e.g., ["cats","dogs","cake"]).
+   * An array of category names which the recipe belongs to (e.g., ["cats","dogs","cake"]).
    */
-  articleSection?: string[]
+  recipeSection?: string[]
   /**
-   * The language code for the article; e.g., en-GB.
+   * The language code for the recipe; e.g., en-GB.
    */
   inLanguage?: string
   /**